code-423n4/2025-04-silo-finance-mitigation/README.md

 | [PR 1166](https://github.com/silo-finance/silo-contracts-v2/pull/1166) | [F-17: Supply function doesn't account for market maxDeposit when providing assets to it](https://code4rena.com/audits/2025-03-silo-finance/submissions/S-312) | Account for `maxDeposit` when doing deposit |
 | [PR 1163](https://github.com/silo-finance/silo-contracts-v2/pull/1163) | [F-26: SiloVault will incorrectly accrue rewards during user transfer/transferFrom actions due to unsynced totalSupply()](https://code4rena.com/audits/2025-03-silo-finance/submissions/S-566) | Ensure we can deposit 100% of the CAP |
 | [PR 1165](https://github.com/silo-finance/silo-contracts-v2/pull/1165) | [F-57: SiloVault.sol :: Markets with assets that revert on zero approvals cannot be removed](https://code4rena.com/audits/2025-03-silo-finance/submissions/S-107) | Reset approval to 1 wei |

-### Additional scope to be reviewed
-[🔴 EM: Remove this section if the sponsor is only mitigating HMs.
-Add all relevant PRs/commits to the table below.
-This can include lows, QA reports, and fixes not included in the C4 audit.
-If the finding does not have a finding (or submission) number from the C4 audit, please use the `ADD-01` as the naming convention.]

 ## Out of Scope